 There are even more options available for New Jersey bettors with the launch of Tipico.
-The company is the leading sportsbook operator in Germany and provides another major brand to add to the collection already available in the state.
+The Tipico sportsbook is one of the leading sportsbook operators in Germany and provides another major brand to add to the collection already available in the state.

 Mobile Sports Betting Most Popular